Coming soon! Online learning pages are in progress.

 Consciousness East and West: analytic and comparative study of “consciousness” and the neuroscientific studies that shape contemporary understandings of what it is, how it works, and why it matters.

-Tarpa weaves these five strands into a single secular educational framework that also includes an applied learning component of supervised residential retreat, where students engage in immersive experimentation with Buddhist meditation exercises and techniques to refine their own evolving hypotheses about practice in a cabin-laboratory designed for maximal learning.
+Tarpa’s palace of learning weaves together these five strands into a single secular educational framework that also includes an applied learning component of supervised residential retreat, where students engage in immersive experimentation with Buddhist meditation exercises and techniques to refine their own evolving hypotheses about the theory and practice in a cabin-laboratory designed for maximal learning.

 Educational Approach